joannawheeler/StaxReactCodeSamples/src/Tab/Tab.docs.md

 ## `TabMenuDropdown`

 #### Summary
-A dropdown list of `TabMenuOptions`.
+A dropdown list of `TabMenuOption`s.

 #### Functionality
 * It holds its child compnents.